ava-labs/avalanchego/tests/fixture/testnet/local/README.md

 ### Default flags and configuration

-The default avalanchego node flags (e.g. `--staking-port=`) and default configuration like avalanchego path will be stored at `[network-dir]/defaults.json`.
-The value for a defaulted flag will be set on all initial and subsequently added nodes that do not supply values for a given defaulted flag.
+The default avalanchego node flags (e.g. `--staking-port=`) and default configuration like the avalanchego path are stored at `[network-dir]/defaults.json`.
+The value for a given defaulted flag will be set on initial and subsequently added nodes that do not supply values for a given defaulted flag.

 ### Genesis